nickmiller-iit/WCRP450/analysis/phylogeny/Notes.md

 ![Praline settings](PralineSettings20201221.png)

 PRALINE alignment was stored in `PralineResults20201221/alignment.fasta_ali`.
 Because PRALINE likes to change various chracters to underscores, made a copy of the alignment, with original names restored as `PralineOut.fasta`

+## Model selection for ML Tree

+MEGA has a tool to select the best amino acid substitution model for maximum likelihood trees.
+Rand this tool and save the output to `MEGAModelSelection.txt`